shanevanheerden/shanevanheerden.github.io/_posts/2021-08-26-matching_resumes_to_job_specifications.md

 The system utilized various trained models to perform specific tasks associated with document preprocessing and unsupervised ranking.
 Two *Bidirectional Encoder Representations from Transformers* (BERT) models are finetuned in order to predict, given the raw resume text, a candidate's industry as well as their current job title.
 The fine-tuned models ensure accurate categorization, forming the foundation for subsequent stages in the process.

 A transformer-based spaCy *Named Entity Recognition* (NER) model is also trained at this stage to extract key information like key skills, location, degrees and college names which may be used for downstream filtering.
-Additionally, UMAP and HDBSCAN models are fitted to facilitate document vector representations which is an essential component in the subsequent unsupervised ranking step.
+Additionally, *Uniform Manifold Approximation and Projection* (UMAP) and *Hierarchical Density-Based Spatial Clustering of Applications with Noise* (HDBSCAN) models are fitted to facilitate document vector representations which is an essential component in the subsequent unsupervised ranking step.

 ### 3.3.
 Preprocess